Blog

 Frequent use of the garbage disposal can cause vibrations that loosen connections or wear out seals.

-👉 Turn Off the Power: Unplug the garbage disposal or turn off the circuit breaker.
+👉 Turn Off the Power: Always unplug the garbage disposal or switch off the circuit breaker.
+Safety comes first before working under the sink.

 Using a screwdriver, secure loose clamps or connections.